10 Things to Do in Tokyo in Winter

 Alternative plans to protect yourself from the cold in Tokyo in winter

-If you travel to Tokyo during the months of December and March you should be aware that cold and snowfall will be common but the city has a wide variety of activities to offer.
+If you travel to Tokyo during the months of December and March you should be aware that the cold and snowfall will be commonplace but the city has a wide variety of activities to offer, and you can always escape the cold by taking a bus tour of Tokyo.

-However, if you come across a heavy snowfall during your trip or want to combat the cold, you can choose to spend the day in the restaurants of Roppongi or in the closed markets or enjoy some of the Kabuki-za plays.
+However, if you come across a heavy snowfall during your tour or want to beat the cold, you can choose to spend the day in the restaurants of Roppongi or in the closed markets or also enjoy some of the Kabuki-za plays.

 Tokyo has many museums to visit with a wide variety of themes.
 In Akihabara you can spend the afternoon in a maid cafe or in a bar in Kabukicho.
-And you can also try a secret of the locals, which are the kairo, a hot thermal bag that you can put on your back or inside your shoes and it will keep you warm.
+And you can also try a secret of the locals, which are the kairo, a thermal hot pack that you can put on your back or inside your shoes and it will keep you warm.